Nursing Admission Requirements

-- Criminal records check by a department approved vendor
+- Urin drug screen by a department approved vendor

-NOTE: Information for obtaining the drug screen, immunization tracking, CPR currency, and the criminal background check will be mailed to the student from the Nursing Department following acceptance into the program.
+NOTE: Information for obtaining a CastleBranch account, the drug screen, immunization tracking, and CPR currency will be mailed to the student from the Nursing Department following acceptance into the program.

-Students are required to show proof of the following, yearly, by September 1:
+Students are required to show proof of the following, yearly:

 - Montaux/PPD--within one year

 - Current CPR certification (good for 2 years)

 Malpractice insurance will be obtained yearly through the College of Liberal Arts and Sciences.

 Requirements for Licensure